streamich/iconista/README.md

 # iconista

-- Hundreds 💯+ of SVG icons in one React component.
-[Go to Storybook][storybook]
+- Thousands of SVG icons.
+[See to Storybook][storybook].
-- One React component
+- Just one React component.
+- Icons are lazy-loaded, so you only load the icons you use.
-- [TypeScript autocompletion](./docs/icon.gif) for icon sets and icons
+- [TypeScript autocompletion](./docs/icon.gif) for icon sets and icons.
-- Inlines icons as SVG elements, so you can apply CSS styling to them
+- Inline icons as SVG elements, so you can apply CSS styling to them.
-- All icons are responsive (SVG `widht` and `height` attributes are removed)
+- All icons are responsive (SVG `widht` and `height` attributes are removed).
-- `fill` SVG properties are not set, so you can color icons with CSS
+- `fill` SVG properties are not set, so you can color icons with CSS.
+- SVG icons are optimized with SVGO.

 [![image](https://user-images.githubusercontent.com/9773803/55281453-d8aafc80-5334-11e9-88b2-b275e41c9ec6.png)][storybook]